lyuzizheng/lzz-blog/content/posts/study/im_architecture/index.md

 ![Example image](fig11.jpeg#center)

-For all messgae sending event, we feed it into a message_queue and prepare a comsumer group service lets say `message_consumer`. `msg_consumer` consumes user messages sent out by `message_api_srv` from `msg_kafka`. `msg_consumer` tells `inbox_api_srv` to store the index to inboxes database.
-The database we only store the index of the message body as otherwise the inbox would be huge.
+For all messgae sending event, we feed it into a message_queue and prepare a comsumer group service lets say `message_consumer`.

+- `msg_consumer` consumes user messages sent out by `message_api_srv` from `msg_kafka`.
+- `msg_consumer` call `conv_api_src` to fetch get delivery details and delivery users (who is involved in the conversation).
+- `msg_consumer` tells `inbox_api_srv` to store the index to inboxes database.
+- The database we only store the index of the message body as otherwise the inbox would be huge.
 However, this can be improved as it has a lot of problems.

 > Qn: What are some of the design problems in this structure or to say how to improve this architecture?